What is a Mental Health Tribunal?

 If you are detained:

-- Under Section 2: you must apply to the tribunal within 14 days of being detained
+- Under Section 2: you must apply to the tribunal within 14 days of being detained.

-- Under Section 3: you can apply once at any time within your first six months and if your responsible clinician (RC) renews your Section 3, in each period of renewed detention.
+- Under Section 3: you can apply once at any time within your first six months of detention and if your responsible clinician (RC) renews your Section 3, in each period of renewed detention.
 The same applies if you are subject to a Community Treatment Order.